valador/deepfacelab-docker-all/README.md

 ## Roadmap
 1. Optimize size for deepfacelab conteiner, in this time 10.2gb, OMG!
 I update toolkits and now, container size...
 13.41GB why?
 WHY!?
 2. Test build for other options (vanilla jupyter).
 Now only tested Nvidia
+3. ffmpeg dockerfiles similar with jupyter and without, need set ARG to image
-3. Add build for gitlab
+4. Add build for gitlab

 ## Trouble
 1. cannot connect to X server SAEHD model train